miSSkSambo/TryHackME_x_MWR/MWR/Assignments/week2.md

 #️⃣ **Hashing** – A one-way process used to protect data like passwords.
 It cannot be reversed and is used for verification and integrity.

-link to the room: https://tryhackme.com/jr/mwr-virtual-internship-week-2-we-love-cybersec
+link to the room: https://tryhackme.com/jr/mwr-virtual-internship-week-2-we-love-cybersec website used to decode : burpsuite or https://cyberchef.org/
 ---

 ### 💡 What You Learn